Mohammad Hassan Mirza: Tension with Ahmad Shah Qajar

 Even before the dethronement of his brother Ahmad Shah Qajar by Reza Shah, he was still an inconsequential figure in Iranian politics.
 This was not from a lack of trying however; in early March 1921, Mohammad Hassan Mirza approached the British legation with proposals to supplant his brother, the shah of Iran at the time.
 The High Commissioner's office in Baghdad informed Herman Norman in a telegram that Zia'eddin Tabatabaee informed them that Mohammad Hassan Mirza was "very dissatisfied with the shah and fears for safety of Persia from the Bolsheviks...", and that "he [Mohammad Hassan Mirza] is prepared to form new government as he considers the Shah useless...".
-Mohammad Hassan Mirza proposals were ignored, except by Percy Cox who was the former attache of Britain in Iran.
+Mohammad Hassan Mirza's proposals were ignored, except by Percy Cox who was the former attache of Britain in Iran.
 Herman Norman who was current British diplomat to Iran thought of the dethronement of Ahmad Shah by his brother as a tactical mistake which would divide Iran; "[I am prevented] from encouraging any movement which has for its object dethronement of His Majesty.
 It is also my duty to do my best to preserve the unity of Persia".